Denise Fox: Reception

-In 2009, Ruth Deller of entertainment website Lowculture—who runs a monthly feature chronicling the most popular and unpopular soap opera characters—profiled Denise, stating: "The Foxes are one of the strongest families on EastEnders at the moment, and that's pretty much all down to Denise, who is a-mazing.
+In 2009, Ruth Deller of entertainment website Lowculture, who runs a monthly feature chronicling the most popular and unpopular soap opera characters, profiled Denise, stating: "The Foxes are one of the strongest families on EastEnders at the moment, and that's pretty much all down to Denise, who is a-mazing.
 We also love her frenemy-ness with Zainab."
 Jim Shelley of the Daily Mirror questioned the credulity of the storyline which saw Lucas hold Denise hostage having faked her suicide.
 He quoted Denise's line: "Another thing I don't get.
 Why am I supposed to have killed myself?
 What 'reason' did I have?!" observing: "NO REASON of course.
 The writers hadn't even made one up – although that didn't stop Walford CID quickly deciding Denise had killed Owen and Trina even though they had no evidence and she had a watertight alibi."
 Nathan Bevan of the Wales on Sunday also deemed the storyline far-fetched, commenting: "she'd been kept prisoner in the basement of the abandoned house next door [...] and no one heard her screaming for help through the walls?
 What part of the East End is this?"
 Inside Soap stated in January 2011 that whilst Denise headed up the Fox family, they were "a right bunch of miseries" and opined they would party with lively sister Kim and only let Denise come if she "promises to crack a smile".
 The magazine published a feature about Denise in April 2013, naming the scene where Lucas told Denise she had 'died', her "classic scene".
 Mark James Lowe called Denise "fiery" and when reviewing Denise's time on the show said, "Denise has never had it easy both blokes.
 Getting knocked up as a teen by a drug addict – who later became a serial killer – was just the start of her traumas with men.
 No wonder she considers Ian Beale a catch..."

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Denise 77th on their ranked list of the best EastEnders characters of all time, calling her "formidable" and commented that the character "has survived everything from a bus crash and poverty, to giving up a child for adoption and endless doomed relationships".
+Marianna Manson from Closer Online put Denise on her list of the 11 most iconic black characters in British soap operas, writing, "Denise has certainly had a time of it since arriving in Walford in 2006.
+Most notably, when she was kidnapped by her ex, Lucas Johnson, for failing to submit to God.
+While Denise was being held captive in squalor, Lucas even faked her death.
+She's been through a lot, our Denise, but EastEnders wouldn't be the same without her or her hilarious sister Kim".